What you need to know

 It was alleged by Zetta that Linkage was liable on the first limb of Barnes v Addy by knowingly receiving the Dragon Pearl from DPL in breach of trust or fiduciary duty.
 In addition – and importantly for insolvency professionals – it was further alleged that the sale of the yacht for $1 was an “uncommercial transaction” for purposes of the voidable transaction provisions of the Act.

 On those two alternative bases, Zetta sought an order restraining Linkage from removing the Dragon Pearl from Australian waters or from transferring title of the Dragon Pearl to a third party.

 This proceeding was dismissed, on the basis of a successful plea from Linkage of res judicata arising from the decision taken in the First Maritime Proceeding.
 The Court was satisfied that if the matter were to proceed to trial, Linkage would have inevitably succeeded and Zetta’s injunctive relief would be refused since it had no prospects of success.

-Prior to the– discussed immediately below – Zetta had their US Chapter 7 bankruptcy proceedings in the US recognised by the Federal Court of Australia as a “foreign proceeding” within the meaning of Article 2(a) of the UNCITRAL Model Law on Cross-Border Insolvency (Model Law) as enacted in the CBIA.
+Prior to the Second Maritime Appeal – discussed immediately below – Zetta had their US Chapter 7 bankruptcy proceedings in the US recognised by the Federal Court of Australia as a “foreign proceeding” within the meaning of Article 2(a) of the UNCITRAL Model Law on Cross-Border Insolvency (Model Law) as enacted in the CBIA.

 Along with the recognition order, Zetta was awarded an interim injunction under Article 21 of the Model Law further preventing the removal of the Dragon Pearl from Australian waters.